benhoyt/benhoyt.github.com/writings/index.md

 <h2 id="y2022">2022</h2>

+* [Go version performance](/writings/go-version-performance/) charts how much the performance of Go has improved from version 1.2 through to 1.18 -- in its compiler, runtime, and libraries.
+(Februrary)
 * [Optimizing GoAWK](/writings/goawk-compiler-vm/) describes how I made GoAWK faster by switching from tree-walking to a bytecode compiler with a virtual machine interpreter.
 (February)